TNTwise/Rife-ESRGAN-App-Linux/README.md

 vkQueueSubmit failed and vkAllocateMemory failed happens when there isn't enough VRAM for the current frame.
 Downscale the video or get a better PC if this happens.

 ## TODO
-fix animation setting not applying after a video has been interpolated before it<br />
+fix brogressbar not showing somtimes when animation profile is selected. <br />
 Use less temp files <br />
 Check if done file exists, and if not, throw error <br />
 Add in built terminal <br />